Kernix13/markdown-cheatsheet/README.md

 <!-- There is a comment here that you can't see -->

     <!-- There is a comment here that you can't see -->

+Comments used in language block code blocks will match the language.
+You can use the `CTRL+/` shortcut.
+For example, in JavaScript or PHP you will get `//` using that shortcut, or `/* */` in CSS, or `<!-- -->` in HTML.

 ### Spoiler